 The article concludes: "Mr. Davis' past record is not the brightest.
 In Butte and afterwards in Helena he is known to have come under the notice of the police.
 At Butte he was arrested and heavily fined for conducting a 'fence.' [buying and selling stolen goods.]
 The Garden City, as a rule, deplores the departure of her citizens, but if her loss in this instance has resulted to the gain of her sister city Spokane, she submits with what grace is possible.
 Joseph, adieu."

-Joe did return to Missoula and somewhat reconciled with Bettie, but they ended their relationship for good in February 1894 by filing papers of separation and divorced in August 1895.
+By September 1892, Joe had returned to Missoula and was "erecting a shack" to work and live.
+Bettie and Joe returned to court in September 1892, filed papers of separation again in February 1894, and finally divorced in August 1895.
 Bettie got custody of their daughters Rosie and Sadie and most of the contents of their pawnshop, "in the rear of which the family keeps house": "39 men's coats, a number of men's vests, 12 pairs of suspenders, together with sundry bedsteads, mattresses, quilts and other miscellaneous articles."
 Joseph received visitation rights with his daughters and "some other bedsteads and appurtenances, to a collection of watches and chains and to two horses and a colt and a town lot" and $100 in cash.
-Bettie eventually remarried in August 1895 in Great Falls, MT, days after her divorce, to Joseph Weinberger (born 1863 in Hungary; died 1916 in Los Angeles), and she died in Los Angeles in 1935.
+Bettie remarried in August 1895 in Great Falls, MT, days after her divorce, to Joseph Weinberger (born 1863 in Hungary; died 1916 in Los Angeles), and she died in Los Angeles in 1935.

 Colorized photo of Cripple Creek, Colorado on July 4, 1893.
 (WesternMiningHistory.com)